-As the ultimate responsibility for the well-being and safety of the Club and its members rests with the Diving Officer he / she shall hold complete authority over the Club’s diving and training activities, and all other activities involving club equipment.
+As the ultimate responsibility for the well-being and safety of the Club and its members rests with the Diving Officer they shall hold complete authority over the Club’s diving and training activities, and all other activities involving club equipment.

-In particular he / she must give his / her formal approval for all diving activities before they may take place.
-He / she, therefore, has the authority to veto any practice (s) which he considers unsafe or detrimental to the standards or good reputation of the Club.
-He / she shall ban or restrict for a period or indefinitely any person whom the Executive Committee considers to be unfit for diving activities.
-In the event of a permanent ban being imposed on any members, he / she shall submit a written report to the relevant bodies (BS-AC and D.U.C.A.C.) justifying his / her actions.
+In particular they must give their formal approval for all diving activities before they may take place.
+They, therefore, have the authority to veto any practice (s) which they considered unsafe or detrimental to the standards or good reputation of the Club.
+They shall ban or restrict for a period or indefinitely any person whom the Executive Committee considers to be unfit for diving activities.
+In the event of a permanent ban being imposed on any members, they shall submit a written report to the relevant bodies (BS-AC and D.U.C.A.C.) justifying their actions.